maxlebedev/maleficer/README.md

 	- spell mods (+1 range, +1 dmg pickups)
 	- on-death effects
 	- trap-summoner enemy
-	- alternate mapgen, with non-rect rooms
-		- laberynth with locked doors
-		- set-piece features
 	- consider learned spells starting with maxed cooldown
 	- In caves, NPCs shouldn't spawn too close to player
 	- spell power buget should be `lvl * some multiple`
 	- drop option for inventory items
-	- pin AOE to range-1
 # BUGS
 	- Found a wall I was able to walk through.
 	- When learning and unlearning spells, npcs take a turn, but health loss isn't reflected until player moves